 Use LLVM as the code generation target rather than C. See $CHPL_HOME/doc/rst/technotes/llvm.rst for details.

 Enable [disable] LLVM wide pointer communication optimizations.
-This option requires --llvm and packed wide pointers.
-Packed wide pointers are enabled by setting CHPL_WIDE_POINTERS = node16.
+This option requires CHPL_TARGET_COMPILER=llvm.
 You must also supply --fast to enable wide pointer optimizations.
-This flag allows existing LLVM optimizations to work with wide pointers - for example, they might be able to hoist a 'get' out of a loop.
+This flag allows existing LLVM optimizations to work with wide pointers - for example, they might be able to hoist a ‘get’ out of a loop.
 See $CHPL_HOME/doc/rst/technotes/llvm.rst for details.

 Pass an option to the LLVM optimization and transformation passes.
 This option can be specified multiple times.